syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 ### toolbarClick
 {:#events:toolbarclick}

-Triggered when toolbar item is clicked in TreeGrid.
+Triggers when you click the toolbar item in tree grid.

 <table class="params">
 <thead>